Fort Hood: 2014 shootings

-On 2 April 2014, a shooting spree occurred at several locations on the base, leaving three people dead and fourteen others wounded.
+On 2 April 2014, a shooting spree occurred at several locations on the base, leaving three people dead and 14 others wounded.
 The gunman then died from a self-inflicted gunshot wound.
 He was later identified as 34-year-old Ivan Lopez, an Iraq War veteran.

 2014–2023

-A sexual assault prevention officer on the base, Sergeant First Class Gregory McQueen, was dishonorably discharged in March 2015, having been convicted of organizing a prostitution ring.
+A sexual assault-prevention officer on the base, Sergeant First Class Gregory McQueen, was dishonorably discharged in March 2015, having been convicted of organizing a prostitution ring.

-Currently, Fort Hood has nearly 65,000 soldiers and family members and serves as a home for the following units: Headquarters III Corps; First Army Division West; the 1st Cavalry Division; 13th Sustainment Command (formerly 13th Corps Support Command); 89th Military Police Brigade; 504th Battlefield Surveillance Brigade; 85th Civil Affairs Brigade; 1st Medical Brigade; and the 69th Air Defense Artillery Brigade.
-Fort Hood also includes Carl R. Darnall Army Medical Center and the Medical And Dental Activities as tenant units.
+Currently, Fort Hood has nearly 65,000 soldiers and family members and serves as a home for these units: Headquarters III Corps; First Army Division West; 1st Cavalry Division; 13th Sustainment Command (formerly 13th Corps Support Command); 89th Military Police Brigade; 504th Battlefield Surveillance Brigade; 85th Civil Affairs Brigade; 1st Medical Brigade; and 69th Air Defense Artillery Brigade.
+Fort Hood also includes Carl R. Darnall Army Medical Center and the Medical and Dental Activities as tenant units.

 As of October 2015, Killeen, Texas, started a land-use study to "identify and mitigate compatibility and encroachment issues that may impact training, operations".